-1.2 Related work
+66 1.2 Related work

-While we are the first to consider meta-learning under adversarial bandit feedback, many have studied meta-learning in various stochastic bandit settings [9, 34, 47, 48, 35, 13, 15, 41, 10].
+While we are the first to consider meta-learning under adversarial bandit feedback, many have studied meta-learning in various stochastic bandit settings [9, 34, 46, 47, 35, 13, 15, 40, 10].
 The latter three study stochastic bandits under various task-generation assumptions, e.g. Azizi et al. [10] is in a batch-within-online setting where the optimal arms are adversarial.
 In contrast, we make no distributional assumptions either within or without.
-Apart from this difference, the results of Azizi et al. [10] are the ones our MAB results are most easily compared to, which we do in detail in Section 3.
-Notably, they assume that only $s \ll d$ of the d arms are ever optimal across T tasks and show (roughly speaking) $\tilde{\mathcal{O}}(\sqrt{sm})$ asymptotic regret; we instead focus on an entropic notion of task-similarity that achieves the same asymptotic regret when specialized to their $s \ll d$.
-However, avoiding their explicit assumption has certain advantages, e.g. robustness in the presence of o(T) outlier tasks (c.f.
-Section 3.3).

-A setting that bears some similarity to online-within-online bandits is that of switching bandits [6], and more generally online learning with dynamic comparators [4, 27, 38, 7, 55].
-In such problems, instead of using a static best arm as the comparator we use a piecewise constant sequence of arms, with a limited number of arm switches.
-The key difference between such work and ours is our assumption that task-boundaries are known; this makes the other setting more general.
-However, while e.g. Exp3.S [6] can indeed be applied to online meta-learning, guarantees derived from switching costs cannot improve upon just running Tsallis-INF on each task [39, Table 1].
-Furthermore, these approaches usually quantify difficulty by the number of switches, whereas we focus on task-similarity.
-While there exists stochastic-setting work that measures difficulty using a notion of average change in distribution across rounds [53], it does not lead to improved performance if this average change is $\Omega(T)$, as is the case in e.g. the s-sparse setting discussed above.
+A setting that bears some similarity to online-within-online bandits is that of switching bandits [6], 72 and more generally online learning with dynamic comparators [4, 27, 38, 7, 53].
+In such problems, 73 instead of using a static best arm as the comparator we use a piecewise constant sequence of arms, 74 with a limited number of arm switches.
+The key difference between such work and ours is our 75 assumption that task-boundaries are known; this makes the other setting more general.
+However, 76 while e.g. Exp3.S [6] can indeed be applied to online meta-learning, its guarantees are worse than 77 if we just repeatedly apply a base-learner such as Exp3 on each task.
+Furthermore, these approaches 78 usually quantify difficulty by the number of switches, whereas we focus on task-similarity.
+79